What it means

 -

 The LTV trap: LTV depends on retention assumptions, expansion assumptions, and future behavior.
-CAC payback focuses management on what the business can recover and reinvest sooner.
+CAC payback keeps management focused on what the business can recover and reinvest sooner.

 -

-The attribution trap: A precise-looking CAC payback model built on weak attribution creates false confidence.
-The model should be directionally accurate, cohort-based, and reviewed against actual cash movement.
+The attribution trap: A precise-looking payback model built on weak attribution creates false confidence.
+The model should be directionally accurate, cohort-based, and checked against actual cash movement.

 -

-The growth trap: Scaling spend before CAC payback is understood can make revenue rise while cash quality deteriorates.
-That is how a company grows into a funding problem.
+The growth trap: Scaling spend before you understand payback can make revenue rise while cash quality drops.
+That is how a company grows its way into a funding problem.